 The Written Report and evidence from the Gateway submitted by the Apprentice will be checked by the assessment organisation's staff to ensure that all is in order before they are passed on to the Assessor Panel members for them to study ahead of the interview.
-The Assessor Panel members will consider the written report, record their findings on the Assessment Form which lists the knowledge, skills and behaviours from the Standard, along with the grading criteria and agree between themselves on the areas to be covered in the interview.
-The assessors will record their findings for both the presentation and the structured interview on the same Assessment Form.
+The Assessor Panel members will consider the written report against the knowledge, skills and behaviours from the Standard, along with the grading criteria and decide on the questions to be asked to ensure full coverage of the knowledge, skills and behaviours..
+See Annex A for a mapping of the Standard against the assessment methods.
+The assessors will record their findings for both the presentation and the structured interview on the documentation provided by the End-point Assessment organisation.
 The assessors will mark each component as pass or fail, backing their decision from the evidence from the various elements of the EPA.
 To be successful the Apprentice must demonstrate that they have met all of the knowledge, skills and behaviours in the Standard and have obtained a pass grade for both the presentation and structured interview elements of the EPA.